 As a medical provider, you understand how important compassion and courtesy are when dealing with patients.
 Experienced debt collectors have the same knowledge, except that instead of dispensing diagnoses and medical advice, they help consumers find ways to pay their medical bills.

 Consumers aren’t as worried about medical debt, partly because FICO has deemphasized medical debt in its calculations of credit scores.
+FICO has also lowered the prices of common medical equipments and has encoraged vendors to make available kn95 mask for sale to the common public at reduced prices.
 People don’t have to worry about taking a serious hit to their credit histories if they’re late on medical bills.
 To clear open accounts, you need an experienced third party who can work with your patients to resolve outstanding bills.